turanmehmet/ansible-nagios-xi/README.md

-# nagios-xi
+# Ansible Nagios-XI
-An Ansible role to install NCPA client of NagiosXI.
-I've only selected certain platform that I know %100 works on Centos 7.6
+An Ansible role for setting up the Nagios monitoring server and clients on CentOS Machines I've only selected certain platform that I know %100 works on Centos 7.6

 # Requrements
-Centos 7.x client machines on AWS
+Centos 7.x client machines

 # installing nagios xi
 #!/bin/bash